gchandra10/gitbooks-dataeng-with-rust/src/chapter4/complex-datatypes/enums.md

 **Enumerators**

-Define a data type with multiple possible variants
+Define a data type with multiple possible variants.

+If Today is Tuesday, it can be written as Tue, Tuesday, TUESDAY, T in several forms.
+How to standarize it?

+Example:

+- Days of the Week.
+- Months in a year.
+- Traffic light colors.

 It Enumerates a finite number of options or types.